BYTESHAUS/read-write/README+/software/tests/asQA/README+/tests-damp_vs_dry.md

 <table><tr><td><picture><img alt="&nbsp;Black box of test (not of application)" src="../../../../_rsc/_img/memes/ItTestsSmth.jpg" /></picture>
 </td><td>

-First batches of tests will create a sound core, verifying code essentials and helping to describe the application along with documentation.
+Inaugural layers of tests must create a sound core, verifying functional essentials and helping to describe the application along with documentation.

-More and more tests will slightly but steadily dissolve this core into a badly maintainable bulk, with scrappy coverage, accumulated negligence, and impeded navigation.
+More and more tests will slightly but steadily erode this core into a badly maintainable bulk, with scrappy coverage, accumulated negligence, and impeded navigation.

 ### The refactoring counterblast is to <mark>&thinsp;<b>D&thinsp;R&thinsp;Y</b>&thinsp;</mark> (<samp><mark>D</mark>on't <mark>R</mark>epeat <mark>Y</mark>ourself</samp>).
 </td></tr></table>